triet4p/itapia/README-en.md

-Of course!
-Here is a professionally translated and structured English version of your `README.md` file, perfect for a `README-en.md`.

-It captures all the technical depth and architectural decisions we've discussed, presenting them clearly for an international audience.

----

-### **README-en.md**

 # ITAPIA - Intelligent and Transparent AI-Powered Personal Investment Assistant

 ITAPIA (Intelligent and Transparent AI-Powered Personal Investment Assistant) is a graduation thesis project aimed at building an intelligent stock investment support platform.
-The project is specifically designed for individual investors, particularly those with limited capital who prioritize risk management and seek to understand the reasoning behind AI-driven investment recommendations.
+The project is specifically designed for individual investors with limited capital, who prioritize risk management and wish to clearly understand the investment recommendations provided by AI.

-Unlike traditional "black box" tools, ITAPIA's core philosophy centers on **Explainability (XAI)**, **cost-effectiveness**, and the ability to **learn and co-evolve** with its users.
+Unlike traditional "black box" tools, ITAPIA focuses on **Explainability (XAI)**, **low cost**, and the ability to **learn and co-evolve** with the user.

 ---

 ## 🏗️ System Architecture

-The system is built on a microservices-based architecture, comprising the following core components:
+The system is built on a microservices architecture, comprising the following core components:

--   **API Gateway** (`api_gateway`): Acts as the single entry point for all client requests, handling authentication, authorization, and request orchestration.
+-   **API Gateway** (`api_gateway`): Acts as the single entry point, handling authentication and orchestrating requests to internal services.
--   **AI Service Quick** (`ai_service_quick`): A CPU-based service responsible for fast, synchronous analysis and forecasting pipelines (the "Quick Check" process).
+-   **AI Service Quick** (`ai_service_quick`): Runs on CPU infrastructure, responsible for fast analysis and forecasting processes (Quick Check).
--   **AI Service Deep** (Future Work): A GPU-based service designed for complex, time-consuming AI/LLM tasks (the "Deep Dive" process).
+-   **AI Service Deep** (Future): Will run on GPU infrastructure, dedicated to complex AI/LLM tasks (Deep Dive).
--   **Data Processing**: A set of independent scripts for running scheduled ETL (Extract, Transform, Load) pipelines.
+-   **Data Processing**: Independent scripts to run scheduled data collection and processing pipelines (ETL).
--   **Databases**: PostgreSQL for persistent, structured data storage and Redis for caching and real-time intraday data.
+-   **Databases**: PostgreSQL for persistent data storage and Redis for caching and real-time data.

 ### Deployment Diagram

-The system follows the deployment diagram below, which illustrates the clear separation of components and their interactions.
+The system follows the deployment diagram below, with a clear separation between components.

 ![Deployment Architecture](doc/diagram/UML-deployment.png)

-Within the scope of this project, all components are containerized using Docker for development and testing purposes.
+Within the scope of this thesis project, all components are deployed using Docker for development and testing purposes.

 ### Project Documentation

-Further detailed project documentation can be found in the `doc` directory.
+More detailed documentation about the project can be found in the `doc` directory.

 ---

 ## 🚀 Getting Started

-### System Requirements
+### Prerequisites

 #### Development Environment
 - **Docker**: 4.41.2+
-- **Python**: 3.11+ (Recommended for Conda environment and TA-Lib compatibility)
+- **Python**: 3.11+ (recommended for the Conda environment and TA-Lib compatibility)

 #### Component Versions
-- **PostgreSQL**: 15 (Alpine image)
+- **PostgreSQL**: 15 (Alpine Image)
-- **Redis**: 7 (Alpine image)
+- **Redis**: 7 (Alpine Image)

-#### Supporting Tools
+#### Auxiliary Tools
-- **DBeaver 25**: Recommended for GUI-based database operations.
+- **DBeaver 25**: For interacting with the database through a GUI.

 ### Installation